Department of Performing Arts

 Performance opportunities are available primarily through Emerson Stage, the producing organization of the Performing Arts Department, and serve as the laboratory for the studio work.
 Productions are offered in Emerson’s five performance spaces including the newly renovated Paramount Center and the magnificent 1,200-seat Cutler Majestic Theatre.
 The program also features two showcases for graduating seniors: The first is the annual spring showcase in Boston; the second is a one-of-a-kind autumn showcase in New York for those who graduated the previous May.
 Both showcases invite industry representatives and noted Emerson alumni to attend.

 For current students, aggressive professional placement serves as an important supplement to the training.
-During the school year, students audition at several national unified auditions, as well as in New York and New England to glean summer positions at theatres such as (for 2014) Williamstown, Berkshire Group, Forestburgh Playhouse, Hangar Theatre, Camden Shakespeare, Heritage Theatre, Circa ’21, Circle-in-the-Square (NYC) and North Shore Music Theatre.
-Recent alumni have worked on Broadway (including Hair, Kinky Boots, A Little Night Music, The Little Mermaid, High Fidelity, Warhorse, and Godspell), Off-Broadway, national tours (including the Les Miserables 25th Anniversary Tour, Jersey Boys, American Idiot, Peter Pan with Cathy Rigby, Rock of Ages – Las Vegas, Man of La Mancha and Priscilla Queen of the Desert), regional theaters such as Goodspeed, Asolo, Dallas Theatre Center, The Shakespeare Theatre of Washington D.C., New Jersey Shakespeare, Oklahoma Shakespeare, Orlando Shakespeare, and cruise lines such as Oceana, Norwegian, and Disney.
+During the school year, students audition at several national unified auditions, as well as in New York and New England to glean summer positions at theatres such as (for 2015) Berkshire Group, Ogunquit Playhouse, Priscilla Beach Theatre, MacHaydn Theatre, Peterborough, Sharon Playhouse, Prizery Theatre, New London Barn Theatre, and Circle-in-the-Square (NYC).
+Recent alumni have worked and are working on Broadway (including Kinky Boots, Dr. Zhivago, Honeymoon In Vegas, Les Miserables, The King and I, Warhorse, Annie, and Godspell); Off-Broadway; in national tours (including Phantom of the Opera, Peter Pan, Nice Work If You Can Get It, and Beauty And The Beast); and on cruise lines such as Royal Caribbean, Norwegian, and Disney.
+Alumni from the past eight years have also worked at several Shakespeare festivals including those in Washington, D.C.; New Jersey; Orlando; and Camden.
 Andrea Martin, class of ’69, has won two Tony Awards, for My Favorite Year and most recently, for Pippin.
 Other recent alumni have gone on to success through graduate programs outside of theatre such as Villanova School of Law and the renowned Clark University School of Clinical Psychology in California.

 Read the BFA MT Handbook for more details about the program.